cristian-sima/Wisply/README.md

 ## Use Wisply on Ubuntu

+Wisply comes with a special installer which helps you to quickly set up and run the application.
+Until we can run the installer there must be installed the language, framework and the server for database.
+Please follow the next steps.

 ### Golang

 Wisply is created in Go (or Golang).
 You can find a lot of information about this language on the [official web page](http://golang.org/).
 Google even provides a virtual tour for the language [here](https://tour.golang.org/welcome/1)